Fruit Tree Sizes - Shapes

 If you want to produce your own, we sell apple tree rootstocks for those who want to go the whole hog and graft their own, but but for most people maiden fruit trees are the place to start.

 Maidens are grown from plants that were grafted one year ago.
-They will grow into any of the shapes that are described below with appropriate pruning.
+They will grow into any of the fruit tree shapes that are described below with appropriate pruning.

 Free Standing Fruit Trees